 A Control Measure is an action aimed to eliminate a hazard or at least reduce the risk of exposure to an acceptable level.
-The Hierarchy of Controls prioritizes control measures based on the premise that if the hazard you’ve identified can’t be eliminated, follow the Hierarchy of Controls to select the next-best control to mitigate the risk of an accident, incident, injury, or near-miss in the laboratory.
+The Hierarchy of Controls prioritizes control measures based on the premise that if the hazard you’ve identified can’t be eliminated then follow the Hierarchy of Controls to select the next-best control to mitigate the risk of an accident, incident, injury, or near-miss in the laboratory.
 The following guidelines have been adopted from wording found on the “Control Measures” webpage of the American Chemical Society Committee on Chemical Safety.

 Elimination and Substitution are considered the most effective control measures.
 They are easiest to achieve for brand new processes.
 They can be more difficult to implement for existing processes, because new and/or more expensive equipment and materials may be required.